jwieditz/MiSeal/README.md

 # MiSeal

- 1. Install the R-package MiSeal.
+ 1. Install the R-package MiSeal from the R folder.
  2. Run `MiSeal(imagePath, roiPath, minutiaePath, numberOfIterations, burnIn)`

 We provide an already correctly formatted example data set in the example folder of this repository as well as in the R-packages' data.
 For more information, see the R documentation.